Research News

 Certain birds such as blackbirds, robins & dunnocks prefer to feed on the ground.

-If you don’t wish to scatter food on the ground, a small dish will be sufficient.
-Fill with ripe fruit such as apples or raisins, songbird mixes or mealworms.
+If you don’t want to scatter food on the ground, a small dish would work.
+Fill it with ripe fruit such as apples or raisins, songbird mixes or mealworms.
 A great way of keeping these vulnerable ground-feeding birds safe from predators, such as free-roaming domestic cats, grey squirrels and sparrowhawks, is to put an old dog carrying cage over the scattered food, trays or dishes.
 This allows the smaller birds to access the food while keeping predators, scavengers and larger competitor birds like crows, magpies, jackdaws and pigeons out.

 Clean water and food will encourage visiting hedgehogs to return regularly to your garden.
 Minced meat, fresh liver, tinned dog food (not fish based), or even scrambled eggs appeal to these prickly creatures.